 The Court decided that, for Settlement purposes, members of the End-User Settlement Class are defined as:

-If you are in one of these categories, you are not a member of the End-User Class and are not eligible to participate in the Settlement as an End-User Settlement Class member.
-However, you may be eligible to participate in the Settlement as a member of the NCSP Class.
-If you are eligible, you may receive separate notices sent by the NCSP Settlement Class concerning your eligibility and how to participate in that settlement.
+If you are in one of these categories, you are not a member of the End-User Settlement Class and are not eligible to participate in the Settlements as an End-User Settlement Class member.
+However, you may be eligible to participate in Settlements as a member of the DPP or NCSP Class.
+If you are eligible, you may receive separate notices sent by the other Classes concerning your eligibility and how to participate in those settlements.If you are still not sure if you are included, please review the detailed information contained in the Settlement Agreements available on the Documents page of this case website, or you may call the Settlement Administrator toll-free (833) 621-8556, by email [email protected], or by clicking here.

 It also means that all of the Court’s orders will apply to you and legally bind you.
-The Released Claims are detailed in the Settlement Agreement available on the Documents page of this case website.
+The Released Claims are detailed in the Settlement Agreements available on the Documents page of this case website.You are not releasing your claims against any Defendant other than the Settling Defendants by staying in the End-User Settlement Class.

-The Settlement Agreement in paragraphs 15 and 16 (titled “Settlement Release”) describes these “Released Claims” and the “Released Parties” in necessary legal terminology, so read these sections carefully.
-The Settlement Agreement, along with any addenda thereto, is available on the Documents page of this case website or in the public court records on file in this lawsuit.
+The Settlement Agreements (Atkore paragraphs 14 and 15, Northern Pipe and Vinyltech paragraphs 16 and 17, titled “EUCPs’ Release” and “Further Release”) describe these “Released Claims” and the “Atkore/Northern Pipe and Vinyltech Released Parties” in necessary legal terminology, so read these sections carefully.
+The Settlement Agreements are available on the Documents page of this case website or in the public court records on file in this lawsuit.
 For questions regarding the Releases or what they mean, you can also contact one of the lawyers listed in FAQ 17 for free, or you can talk to your own lawyer at your own expense.

 If You are an individual: